Incoming Scholar Appointment Process

 (Visiting Scholars, Postdocs, & J-1 Student Interns)

-In order to initiate the process, the PI must provide ALL of the following information via email to chem-visa@chem.upenn.edu in order for the Visa Coordinator to begin processing the appointment.
-Please note that the process of obtaining a DS-2019 form for international scholars takes 3 to 4 months.
-This does not include issuance of a visa from the candidate’s home country, which in some cases can add an additional 1 to 2 months.
+In order to initiate the process, the PI must notify the Visa Coordinator via email (chem-visa@chem.upenn.edu) 6 months prior to the anticipated arrival date.
+Please note that the process of obtaining a DS-2019 form for international scholars averages 4 months.
+This does not include issuance of a visa from the candidate’s home country, which in some cases may require an additional 2 months.

 ALL of the following information must come directly from the incoming scholar.